 What inspired this recipe

-This dip that can be eaten like a salad is so delicious.
+This dip that can be eaten like a salad with cucumbers.
 I first tried it in a restaurant and knew I had to recreate it.
 Mutabal is healthy and delicious so I make it often and keep it handy for snacks or serve it with cucumber at dinner.
 (For more cucumber ideas, check out 35+ Easy Cucumber Snack Ideas And Appetizer Recipes).

 Middle eastern dips are some of my favorites for their wholesome ingredients.
 If you like them too, you'll probably like my Easy Healthy Hummus or Baba Ganoush Without Tahini (Roasted Eggplant Dip).
 The refreshing Mediterranean Cauliflower Salad, Fresh Medjool Date and Carrot Salad and Vegan Lebanese Stuffed Peppers are some of my other favorite dishes from the region.